Other products

 To the physician:

-This product contains mineral oil.
-Even if small amounts have been injected, accidental injection with this product can cause intense swelling, which may, for example, result in ischaemic necrosis and even the loss of a digit.
+This veterinary medicinal product contains mineral oil.
+Even if small amounts have been injected, accidental injection with this veterinary medicinal product can cause intense swelling, which may, for example, result in ischaemic necrosis and even the loss of a digit.
 Expert, PROMPT, surgical attention is required and may necessitate early incision and irrigation of the injected area, especially where there is involvement of finger pulp or tendon.

-The safety of the veterinary product has not been established during pregnancy or lactation.
+The safety of the veterinary medicinal product has not been established during pregnancy or lactation.

 No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product.
 A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.